nginxinc/nginx-wiki/source/start/index.rst

 Pre-canned Configurations
 -------------------------

-As you learned in the tutorials, most Nginx configuration files are very similar.
+As you learned in the tutorials, most NGINX configuration files are very similar.
 You can apply the same logic to most web applications and achieve the desired result.
 There are some applications that have weird little quirks that tend to throw a wrench in things.

-Nginx happens to have a very well rounded community that has worked to first address these quirks and then share the resulting configurations.
+NGINX happens to have a very well rounded community that has worked to first address these quirks and then share the resulting configurations.
 This has resulted in many "copy and paste" configurations that are almost guaranteed to work.